apache/doris/docs/en/docs/get-starting/get-starting.md

 cd apache-doris-x.x.x/be
 ```

-Modify the BE configuration file `conf/be.conf`, here we mainly modify two parameters: `priority_networks'` and `storage_root`, if you need more optimized configuration, please refer to [BE parameter configuration](../admin-manual/config/be-config.md) instructions to make adjustments.
+Modify the BE configuration file `conf/be.conf`, here we mainly modify two parameters: `priority_networks'` and `storage_root_path`, if you need more optimized configuration, please refer to [BE parameter configuration](../admin-manual/config/be-config.md) instructions to make adjustments.

 1. Add priority_networks parameter